Living Each Season

 RAMM has piloted tailormade talking photo albums which provide pictures of objects alongside recordings of conversations, museum information, birdsong and poetry.

 “People ask me why enjoy myself, if I’m only going to forget it.
 I say why not enjoy myself, even if I forget it….
 I’ve loved every minute.”
 Participant

 “Being close to real objects is wonderful.
 It makes you think about the people who made them.”
 Participant

 “It’s about tapping into what people can do rather than what they can’t.”
 Carrie Clarke, occupational therapist, NHS Franklyn Hospital.

 “Thank you so much for our Living Each Season project.
 What an inspiration you and your staff are.
 It was such an enjoyable experience, and… has given [us] much to discuss at home.”
 Wife of participant

-The museum plans to open dementia-friendly sessions to the public from Summer 2015 and is seeking funding to develop self-led activities for visitors with dementia and their relatives.
+The museum is offering dementia-friendly sessions to the public from and is seeking funding to develop self-led activities for visitors with dementia and their relatives.

 For further information

 Please contact Ruth Gidley, RAMM Engagement Officer: email@example.com.